papiot/CarND-Vehicle-Detection/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in cells 1-5 of the Python notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: